Nico-Curti/PhDthesis/docs/md/Chapter3/README.md

 The *International Journal of Computer Applications* defined them as "[...] a collection of large and complex datasets that cannot be processed and analyzed using traditional computing techniques.
 It is not a single technique or a tool, rather it involves many areas of business and technology".
 This definition certainly involves many aspects of Big Data processing but it does not provide any definition about their nature.
 Moreover, it is easy to identify them as "big" and thus difficult to analyze, but they are all around us every day and just using the Internet connection every smart-phone or laptop can extract and visualize our web queries so could be not properly correct to define them in this way.
-However, it is sure that standard computing techniques have to be reviewed to face on this vast amount of data and a even more important attention has to be payed on the implementation of algorithms.
+However, it is sure that standard computing techniques have to be reviewed to face this vast amount of data and a even more important attention has to be payed on the implementation of algorithms.

 While a global definition of them is evidently difficult, we can provide a description of them using some of their "essential" features.
 One of the most common and used set of labels for this purpose is given by the so-called 5 V's of Big Data: volume, velocity, variety, veracity and value.